Increase your chances of getting approved by doing your research and having a strategy in place.

 But what happens if you aren’t approved?
-Not only will you not receive the card you wanted, your credit score can be damaged in the process – thanks to a hard pull on your report.
+Not only will you not receive the card you wanted, your credit score can also be damaged in the process — thanks to a hard pull on your report.

 Before you apply for a credit card offer, you should carefully consider your approval odds, as well as whether the card is right for you.
-With a little research and planning, you can boost your chances of finding a card that matches your lifestyle and of being approved.
-Here’s how.
+With a little research and planning, you can boost your chances of finding a card that matches your lifestyle — and of being approved.
+Here’s how:

 Know your credit score

-The first step to applying for a credit card – before you even begin researching specific products – is to know your credit score.
-It is important to know where you stand in a lender’s eyes, so you can estimate how likely you are to be approved for a card.
+The first step to applying for a credit card — before you even begin researching specific products — is to know your credit score.
+It’s important to know where you stand in a lender’s eyes, so you can estimate how likely you are to be approved for a card.
 Then, you can take a look at products designed for your credit range.

 There are plenty of free services available online to keep track of your score, and you can pull a full copy of your credit report from each of the three major credit bureaus once per year on AnnualCreditReport.com.
-On the report, you’ll be able to visualize the factors that go into your scores, such as your open accounts and payment history, to get a better idea of how you look to lenders.

 Find a card that matches your credit range

-Once you know your credit score and understand the factors that go into it from your credit report, you can identify what credit range you fall in.
+Once you know your credit score and understand the factors that go into it from your credit report, you can identify what credit score range you fall in.
 This plays a huge role in determining which cards you can qualify for.

 FICO credit score ranges

 Your likelihood of being approved for a specific credit card depends on the range you fall into.
 Different card offerings are designed for different kinds of customers.
 By choosing a card built for cardholders in your credit range, you maximize your chances of being approved.